lukejans/hyper-jans-theme/README.md

 };
 ```

-Here I use [SF Mono](https://developer.apple.com/fonts/) for my font with [Fira Code](https://fonts.google.com/specimen/Fira+Code) as a fallback for powerline icons ``.
+Here I use [SF Mono](https://developer.apple.com/fonts/) for my font with [Fira Code](https://fonts.google.com/specimen/Fira+Code) as a fallback for powerline icons.
 I also added some additional padding to accommodate for the [hyperline plugin](https://github.com/Hyperline/hyperline) I use.